 Having ‘bad credit’ means your credit history is viewed negatively by companies, so you’ll probably find it difficult to borrow money or access certain services.
 But remember that each company has different criteria when assessing your credit history – some may see you more positively than others.

-It’s worth noting that ‘credit’ usually means a way of borrowing, such as a credit card, loan, or mobile phone contact.
+It’s worth noting that ‘credit’ usually means a way of borrowing, such as a credit card, loan, or mobile phone contract.
 But when people say ‘bad credit’, they’re talking about someone’s credit history that shows how they’ve managed credit in the past.

 Do I have ‘bad credit’?